How to handle loneliness

 If you are lonely, you might

-- Get started with topics of conversation that most people are comfortable talking about, such as what’s happening in the news: “Have you heard the latest about the rugby team?”
-The weather: “It’s freezing, isn’t it?!”
-Your local area: “The new swimming pool is great...” etc,.
+Get started with topics of conversation that most people are comfortable talking about, such as what’s happening in the news, in your area, or even just commenting on the weather.